– John Nestro, Chair

-In November 2009, the Rowayton Gardeners contacted the city of Norwalk regarding the Rowayton School Pond area next to the ball field.
+In November 2009, the Gardeners contacted the city of Norwalk regarding the Rowayton School Pond area next to the ball field.
 Invasive vines and plants were destroying desirable trees and shrubs.
 The Gardeners applied for and received grants from the 6th Taxing District (Rowayton) and the Rowayton Civic Association to begin the project.
 In February 2010, the Norwalk Parks Department began the initial clearing of strangling vines, thorny thickets and poison ivy.
 The cleanup was essential for the introduction and future preservation of desirable plants, shrubs and trees.
 In the spring of 2010, the Gardeners and community volunteers began planting native shrubs, trees and flowers.
 In fall 2011, cleanup of the Roton Street side of the pond began along with the planting of over 1,000 spring bulbs.
-In September 2012, the project continued with the wooded area below the pond being cleared of debris and fallen trees by Norwalk Parks Department, Rowayton Gardeners, and neighbors.
+In September 2012, the project continued with the wooded area below the pond being cleared of debris and fallen trees by Norwalk Parks Department, the Gardeners and neighbors.
 Flower boxes at the entrance of the walking path are planted seasonally by the Gardeners.
-Much has been done to turn this park into a pleasant spot for all to enjoy including installation of park benches and bird houses, but work continues to maintain all that we have done and accomplish all we have yet to do.
+Much has been done to turn this park into a pleasant spot for all to enjoy including installation of park benches and bird houses, but work continues to maintain this open space.